OpenSourceEconomics/econ-project-templates/docs/src/program_environments.rst

 =======================

 After updating or changing your environment you should save the status in the *environment.yml* file to avoid version conflicts and maintain coherent environments in a project with multiple collaborators.
 Just make sure your environment is activated and run the following in the project's root directory:
-.. comment: if not update, how do <i change?
+.. comment:: if not update, how do <i change?
 Just manually add/delete something?>
 .. code:: console

     $ conda env export -f environment.yml

 After exporting, manually delete the last line in the environment file, as it is system specific.
-.. comment: what is this last line?
+.. comment:: what is this last line?
 Dont want to delete the wrong things..

 Setting up a new environment
 ============================